Restfulness/Restfulness-flutter-app/README.md

 # Reatfulness Flutter

-Sample application for Restfulness API calling in flutter
+Sample application for Restfulness API in flutter

 # How to Use
 #### Step 1: